bobcmartin/agri_sense2_final/README.md

 [INFO] >: {"d":[{"d":{"frame":2,"ss1_moisture":6,"ss1_temp":25.566086,"ss2_moisture":6,"ss2_temp":24.640045,"ss3_moisture":6,"ss3_temp":22.777756,"ss4_moisture":6,"ss4_temp":25.936096,"pth_temp":22.030001,"pth_pressure":1015.3,"pth_humidity":46.501678,"bat_voltage":6.9389491,"CO2_level":1076}}]}

-The same data stream should also be appearing on teh IoT Conenct dashboard at this time.
+The same data stream should also be appearing on the IoT Conenct dashboard at this time.

 ## Summary
 For further code commentary including debugging hints please refer to the

 [Agri-sense 2](https://www.hackster.io/wizardofmake/agri-sense-2-fab593) project on Hackster IO.

-There are some simple modifications to the main application that can be used to publish synthetic data to teh IoT Connect dashboard in the case of not having the entire Agri-sense2 hardware system available.
+There are some simple modifications to the main application that can be used to publish synthetic data to the IoT Connect dashboard in the case of not having the entire Agri-sense2 hardware system available.